berkeatac/data-marketplace/README.md

 ## Zero priced products

 The zero priced may be changed to have a random price by uncommenting Math.random() snippet in the api.ts file.

-#### There may be randomly failing requests due to this, and should produce a successful response after a few tries.

 ## Responsiveness